-The Bulgarian Atrocities represent a sea change in the happy marriage between Jews and Empire.
-The major political disputes that produced antisemitic upheavals since the 1870s were storming around issues, mostly imperial, but touching also on liberty and religion.
-In all cases, as the notes of political discord toned down so did the antisemitic attack.
-I am referring to the Bulgarian Atrocities, (after 1876), the public argument about the Boer Wars (1880-1881, 1899-1902), The clamour for the Aliens Act especially after 1900, and the "Indian Silver" and the Marconi Scandals that followed each other in 1911-1913.
-In the following section I intend to show the interplay between the tensions – not to say rift – between liberal ideals, Protestantism and empire and their reflection in two of these antisemitic upheavals.
+The Bulgarian Atrocities marked a sea change in the happy marriage between Jews and the empire.
+The major political disputes that had produced antisemitic upheavals since the 1870s largely swirled around imperial issues but also touched on liberty and religion.
+In all cases, as the political discord toned down, so did the antisemitic attacks.
+I am referring to the Bulgarian Atrocities (after 1876), the public argument about the Boer Wars (1880–1881 and 1899–1902), the clamor for the Aliens Act, especially after 1900, and the Indian Silver and Marconi Scandals that followed each other in 1911–1913.
+In the following section, I intend to show the interplay between the tensions—not to say rift—between liberal ideals, Protestantism, and empire and their reflection in two of these antisemitic convulsions.

 Bulgarian Atrocities

-The attacks against Disraeli's pro-Ottoman policy following what came to be called the Bulgarian Atrocities, after 1876, have called forth a murky wave of antisemitic expressions that to some seemed threatening to turn to violence.
-Even when the attacks were specifically aimed at Disraeli, he was depicted as the loyal representative of the interests of a Jewish community as opposed to Britain's Christian ethos.
+The attacks against Disraeli's pro-Ottoman policy following what came to be called the Bulgarian Atrocities after 1876, provoked an onslaught of antisemitic sentiment that threatened to turn violent.
+Even when the attacks were specifically aimed at Disraeli, he was depicted as

+When the attacks were aimed at Disraeli himself, he was depicted as the loyal representative of the interests of a Jewish community, not of Britain's Christian ethos.
 The confrontation with Disraeli was led by Liberals and radicals.
-The threat of Gladstone’s campaign to the imperial layer of the national identity almost perforce gave a heightened importance to the religious layer.
-The argument around Disraeli's foreign policy not only juxtaposed what Disraeli called imperial interests with what his denouncers called moral issues, it also in effect brought up a more basic question of what was Britain more: Christian or Imperial.
+The threat of Gladstone’s campaign to the imperial facet of the national identity almost gave heightened importance to the religious layer by force of circumstances.
+The argument around Disraeli's foreign policy not only juxtaposed what Disraeli called imperial interests with what his denouncers considered moral issues, but it also, in effect, brought up a more basic question of what was more British: Christianity or imperialism.

-But the crisis comes after the advent of liberal ideals in the 19th century which can be read also as the advent of secularization of the British state.
-The threat of Gladstone's campaign to the imperial layer came after undercutting the legal Christian definition of Englishness.
-The only "religious" basis that was wide enough to include all and sundry, was antisemitism.
+But the crisis came after the advent of liberal ideals in the 19th century, which can also be read as the advent of the secularization of the British state.
+The threat of Gladstone's campaign to the imperial dimension came after undercutting the Christian legal definition of Englishness.
+The only "religious" basis that was broad enough to include all and sundry was antisemitism.
 Thus, the antisemitic upheaval surrounding the Eastern Question of the 1870s appeared as a religious protest that provided a wide denominator for the Liberals and was potent enough to recruit the public at large around a mythic enemy.
-Without a given basis that tied English nationalism to a Christian mythology of a British chosen people, the Sir Galahad of History, this tactic could never work.
+Without a basis that tied English nationalism to a Christian mythology of a British chosen people, the Sir Galahad of History, this tactic could never work.
 Antisemitism served as a pseudo-religious expression for an anti-imperial stand.
-Gladstone considered the public uproar a “Christian Revolution”.
-Indeed, the attack against Disraeli and the Jews gave the attackers the respectability of religious morality.
-The confrontation with Disraeli created curious bed-fellows: Evangelicals, High Church Anglicans and historians who turned into "secular missionaries"; prominent in the struggle were the radical atheists.
+Gladstone considered the public uproar a “Christian Revolution.”
+Indeed, the attack against Disraeli and the Jews gave the aggressors the respectability of religious moralists.
+The confrontation with Disraeli created curious bed-fellows of Evangelicals, High Church Anglicans, and historians who had turned into "secular missionaries."
+Also prominent in the struggle were radical atheists.

-It was seldom that the public at large was so involved in a matter of foreign policy, as in January 1878.
-But then it was as much an issue of what patriotism and national identity meant.
-Making Disraeli's alleged Jewishness the epicentre of the criticism against him has provided the religious character of the crisis.
+Seldom had the public at large been so involved in a matter of foreign policy as it was in January 1878.
+But then, it was as much an issue of what patriotism and national identity meant.
+Making Disraeli's alleged Jewishness the epicenter of the criticism against him provided the religious character of the crisis.
 Originally, the conflict was between Christianity and Islam, and the outcry was more against the Turks than for the Bulgarians.
-In a conflict involving the need to define Christian morality, Imperial greatness and English character, when the three seemed in conflict, Antisemitism appears to have built the bridge over stormy waters.
+In a conflict involving the need to define Christian morality, imperial greatness, and the English character, when the three appeared to clash, antisemitism bridged the stormy waters.

 The Boer Wars